-The Quantulus GCT 6220 is a liquid scintillation counter for ultra low-level sensitivity, in a lighter benchtop footprint to fit any lab.
-It has extremely high sensitivity and unmatched detection of low level Alpha and Beta radioactivity.
+The Quantulus GCT is a liquid scintillation counter for ultra low-level sensitivity that can fit into any lab.
+It has extremely high sensitivity and unmatched detection of low-level Alpha and Beta radioactivity which makes it an ideal solution for the most demanding applications.

 Please enter valid quantity